AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Negative Results

 \subsection{Ideas That Failed}

 We document approaches that did not work (\cref{tbl:failed-ideas}).
-The key insight: bidirectional steering requires (1) learning in activation space not weight space, (2) sufficient parameterization to rotate into task-aligned directions, and (3) coherence constraints to prevent collapse.
-Methods failing any of these three criteria produced either no effect or incoherent outputs. \textit{Arithmetic methods} extract directions via PCA or mean difference, assuming linear variation---which fails when the preference direction is nonlinear or layer-dependent. \textit{Preference-based losses} (DPO, IPO) on hidden states collapsed outputs because they lack coherence constraints and only push in one direction. \textit{Fixed SVD} projections find directions orthogonal to the pre-trained basis but misaligned to the task. \textit{Scaling-only} learns $\Delta S$ but cannot rotate, limiting expressivity. \textit{LoRA variants} (LoRA, DoRA, DeLora, RoAD, IA3, VeRA) with dual adapters, asymmetric modes, special initializations, spectral norm constraints, and extensive hyperparameter tuning all failed to learn or reward-hacked---suggesting the failure is fundamental to weight-space parameterization. \textit{Gradient-based selection} for layers/dimensions either OOMed on large models or provided no gain over simple heuristics.
+These failures suggest bidirectional steering requires (1) learning in activation space not weight space, (2) sufficient parameterization to rotate into task-aligned directions, and (3) coherence constraints to prevent collapse.
+Methods failing any of these three criteria produced either no effect or incoherent outputs. \textit{Arithmetic methods} extract directions via PCA or mean difference, assuming linear variation---which fails when the preference direction is nonlinear or layer-dependent. \textit{Preference-based losses} (DPO, IPO) on hidden states collapsed outputs because they lack coherence constraints and only push in one direction. \textit{Fixed SVD} projections find directions orthogonal to the pre-trained basis but misaligned to the task. \textit{Scaling-only} learns $\Delta S$ but cannot rotate, limiting expressivity. \textit{LoRA variants} (LoRA, DoRA, DeLora, RoAD, IA3, VeRA) with dual adapters, asymmetric modes, special initializations, spectral norm constraints, and extensive hyperparameter tuning all failed to learn or reward-hacked.
+This suggests the failure is fundamental to weight-space parameterization. \textit{Gradient-based selection} for layers and dimensions either results in out-of-memory errors on large models or provided no gain over simple heuristics.